Washington’s free agency haul gives the team options heading into the draft

 “Everything’s going to have some sort of involvement in your decision,” Rivera said this month.
 “It’s just the way it is.
 At 19, at the middle of the pack, it’s going to be hard to sit here and think if the guys you really like are going to be there.
 If we like them, chances are the people in front of you really, really like them as well.”

-The always-difficult task of scouting college prospects will be complicated by several factors this year, including some players opting out of the season, the cancellation of many games and the absence of the NFL scouting combine.
+The always-difficult task of scouting college prospects will be complicated by several factors this year, including some players opting out of the 2020 season during the pandemic, the cancellation of many games and the absence of the NFL scouting combine.
 Teams must make evaluations based on limited recent game tape, pro day testing numbers (which can be hard to verify), interviews from the Senior Bowl and the five, one-hour video interviews allowed per prospect.

 One of Washington’s lucky breaks this year is the makeup of the draft.
 The positions seen as the deepest — wide receiver, offensive tackle, cornerback — are needs, while those seen as thinnest — interior defensive line, running back — are not.
 This breakdown allows Washington to focus on the best player available.